 Students will be most successful if they come to class daily, prepared and ready to learn.
 Supplies needed are a notebook or paper, a folder or binder for keeping assignments in order and a writing utensil.
 All students have access to Google Classroom where I upload assignments

 Class specific information:

 Biology: Students will be most successful when they review terminology and concepts, look for connections and emphasize evidence based answers.
 There are many new scientific words that need to be learned to understand the concepts.
-I post my weekly schedule on the board every Monday and verbally review it daily.
+I post my weekly schedule on google classroom and on the white board every Monday and verbally review it daily.
 Please encourage your son/daughter to write it down or take a picture of it and share it with you or read it weekly on this page.
 The board schedule will be more specific.
 Tests are generally every 3-4 weeks and students know when they are scheduled.
 There is limited extra credit available throughout the semester.
 Please ask your son/daughter what they can do to earn extra credit.
 No extra credit accepted the last 3 weeks of the semester

 Wildlife Biology: This is an upper level science class designed to give students scientific understanding about the field of wildlife management and conservation and be able to apply this knowledge to local and regional issues concerning this field.
 Current Events and collaborative learning are major components of this class.
 I emphasize the importance of using scientific principles in wildlife management and technical writing.